MohitAswani/ReactJSCourse/2_react_basics/README.md

 * For this tool we need node.js and npm for the development server and for other things.

+* To create the react app run `npx create-react-app app-name` in the terminal.

 ## Working of react :

 * With react we build our own custom HTML elements.